MatthewReid854/reliability/docs/Fracture mechanics.rst

   plt.show()

   '''
+  Results from fracture_mechanics_crack_growth:
   SIMPLIFIED METHOD (keeping f(g), S_max, and a_crit as constant):
-  Crack growth was found in two stages since the transition length ( 2.08 mm ) due to the notch, was greater than the initial crack length ( 1 mm ).
+  Crack growth was found in two stages since the transition length ( 2.08 mm ) due to the notch, was greater than the initial crack length ( 1.0 mm ).
   Stage 1 (a_initial to transition length): 6802 cycles
   Stage 2 (transition length to a_final): 1133 cycles
   Total cycles to failure: 7935 cycles.
   Critical crack length to cause failure was found to be: 7.86 mm.

   ITERATIVE METHOD (recalculating f(g), S_max, and a_crit for each cycle):
-  Crack growth was found in two stages since the transition length ( 2.45 mm ) due to the notch, was greater than the initial crack length ( 1 mm ).
+  Crack growth was found in two stages since the transition length ( 2.45 mm ) due to the notch, was greater than the initial crack length ( 1.0 mm ).
   Stage 1 (a_initial to transition length): 7576 cycles
   Stage 2 (transition length to a_final): 671 cycles
   Total cycles to failure: 8247 cycles.